Skip to Content

 Then once the city comes to remove it… it becomes giant brownish mounds on the side of the road.

-Oh and once it’s slush, cars can now drive by and splash it all over your clean clothes… and yes this happens more often than you think!
+And to top it all off, once the snow becomes slush, cars drive by and splash it all over your clean clothes… and yes this happens more often than you think!
 And it’s not fun!

 This is only the beginning of brown snow mounds this Quebec City Winter!